 - 9. The existing system of internal financial control is based on a framework of regular management information, financial rules and regulations, administrative procedures (including segregation of duties), management supervision and a scheme of delegation and accountability.
-The system is maintained and developed by Council management and includes: - comprehensive budgeting systems; - performance against budgeted net expenditure.
+The system is maintained and developed by Council management and includes: - comprehensive budgeting systems; - preparation and regular review of periodic reports that measure actual financial performance against budgeted net expenditure.
 An in-year revenue budget-setting and management internal audit identified a number of areas of good practice but with opportunities for improvement highlighted through the adoption of standardised documentation and procedures and regularising formal "lessons learned" exercises after each year's process, with an action plan agreed.
-I am also conscious of significant reductions in recent years in the proportion of service-specific savings subsequently delivered and have put in place arrangements both to provide additional project management resource for more material and/or transformational savings projects and strengthen more general officer are already and the proposal inception, development and implementation stages.
+I am also conscious of significant reductions in recent years in the proportion of service-specific savings subsequently delivered and have put in place arrangements both to provide additional project management resource for more material and/or transformational savings projects and strengthen more general officer and elected member scrutiny at the proposal inception, development and implementation stages.
 While analysis of the provisional year-end position remains on-going, monitoring reports considered by the Finance and Resources Committee during 2019/20 encouragingly pointed to a marked increase in delivery compared to 2018/19;